 As President, I will lead our country to make a national commitment to what I call “Training for a Lifetime.”
 In the military, we constantly train and re-train servicemembers — this explains why the U.S. Air Force runs the largest community college system in the country — because technology changes so rapidly.
 But while technology might become obsolete, a hard worker never will.

 In the United States as a whole, our spending on labor training is .001% of our GDP, the lowest of all developed countries.
 Yet there are great models around the country that point to ways to improve this situation.
 In Philadelphia, Wilmington, and Las Vegas, a private non-profit called Tech Impact runs a free 16-week program called ITWorks.
 The first 11 weeks of the program include education in basic information technology skills, while the last five weeks are an internship with a local company or non-profit, giving trainees some real-life, hands-on experience.
 So far they have had over 500 young people (ages 18-26) participate, and 75% of participants have found employment after six months, earning an average of $35,000 per year.
 This free program is supported by foundations, corporations, and state and local governments where it is active.
 With more support, it could expand further.

-In order to improve access to workforce training, we need to implement a wide range of solutions on the federal level, including providing more support for public-private partnerships to increase investment in training infrastructure, more federal funding for state and local training programs, and developing a national apprenticeship program for one-on-one training.
-When jobs and industries disappear, the government should ensure that workers can access training for the jobs available in their place.
+In order to improve access to workforce training, we need to implement a wide range of solutions on the federal level, including providing more support for public-private partnerships to increase investment in training infrastructure, more federal funding for state and local training programs, more registered apprenticeships on federally-funded building or infrastructure repair projects, and developing a national apprenticeship program for one-on-one training.
+Furthermore, when jobs and industries disappear, whether due to globalization or technological developments (such as robotics or artificial intelligence), the government should ensure that workers can access training for the jobs available in their place.
 If we don’t make workforce training for a lifetime a national priority, our country will not be able to compete with global rivals.